 - 2. Select the patient type, then touch OK. - 3.
-Select the appropriate sampling line based on the following considerations: - Whether the patient is intubated or non-intubated - Whether the patient is on mechanical ventilation - Duration of use - Patient's size and weight - 4.
+Select the appropriate sampling line based on the following considerations: - Whether the patient is intubated or non-intubated - Whether the patient is on mechanical ventilation - Duration of use c.
+Turn the connector completely to the right until tight.

+- Patient's size and weight - 4.
 Connect the sampling line to the monitor. - a.
 Slide open the door that protects the sampling line port on the monitor. - b.
 Connect the sampling line.

-Note The CO2 pump starts as soon as the pump sensor recognizes the sampling line.
+The CO2 pump starts as soon as the pump sensor recognizes the sampling line.
 This can occur before you completely connect the sampling line.